Hey there! Are you curious about what a physician who specializes in otorhinolaryngology does?

 Otolaryngologist Educational Background

 An otolaryngologist, also known as an ENT doctor, has a rigorous educational background.
-They typically complete four years of undergraduate studies and four years of medical school.
+They typically complete four years of undergraduate studies and medical school.
 After that, they complete a five-year residency in otolaryngology-head and neck surgery.

 Some may also pursue additional subspecialty training through a fellowship program.
-This extensive training and education prepare them to diagnose and treat a wide range of conditions related to the ears, nose, and throat.
+This extensive training and education prepare them to diagnose and treat various ear, nose, and throat conditions.
+To learn more about the education and training of doctors, you can visit the Association of American Medical Colleges.

 What Does an Otolaryngologist Do?